baltieri7/pegasus/README.md

 # Constellation project [pegasus]
- A simple website in reacJs
+ A simple website in reactJs
  ## Tools used
  * Reactjs
  * Materializecss